-Fund operations and supply chain

-AustralianSuper directly employed 1,471 colleagues as at 30 June 20236.
-Australian Super recruits and employs the majority of its colleagues directly, rather than through external agencies or labour-hire arrangements.
-Headquartered in Melbourne, Australia, the Fund also has offices in Adelaide, Brisbane, Canberra, Hobart, Perth, Sydney, Newcastle, Beijing, London and New York.
+The Fund has undertaken a high-level supply chain risk Fund operations and supply chain assessment considering supplier location and supplier AustralianSuper directly employed 1,471 colleagues as at sector category risk, plus business model structure risk 30 June 20236.
+AustralianSuper recruits and employs and business relationship risk. the majority of its colleagues directly, rather than through external agencies or labour-hire arrangements.
+In FY23, we worked with more than 900 suppliers Headquartered in Melbourne, Australia, the Fund also from 23 countries across our operational and has offices in Adelaide, Brisbane, Canberra, Hobart, investment activities.
+Our top 55 suppliers made up Perth, Sydney, Newcastle, Beijing, London and New York.
+80% of our spend.